“Let us hold fast the confession of our hope without wavering, for he who promised is faithful.”

 “Matt, I’ve been serving God since 1979.
 A good friend of mine who wasn’t a Christian came to stay in my home.
 I witnessed her being attacked by demons.
 Me, being a Christian, I told her about Jesus and she became one too.
 However, the demonic attacks went on for years, even when she moved to her own apartment.
 Satan has no shame in attacking God’s children, he even continued to lure her into the church’s basement, caressing her, and leaving marks.
 Years went by and eventually she was only set free through prayer and fasting.
 God is faithful.”

 Now, before I understood the New Covenant, I would’ve simply read this, replied “Amen,” then moved on with my day.
-The problem is, there are glaring inconsistencies of what Scripture teaches us based on the covenant Christ brought in at Calvary.
+However, there’s glaring inconsistencies of what Scripture teaches us based on the covenant Christ brought in at Calvary.

 Before I continue with fasting, I want you to know God is paying close attention to you, dear Christian.
-Not so much your efforts, nor your works, but you.
-You’re His child and He cares about you deeply.
+Not your efforts, not your works, but you.
+You’re His child and He cares about you so much.
 If you’re in a habit of fasting and you want to do that, then do that.
 But please know that God isn’t sitting back with His hands folded until you start or stop any particular thing.
 He’s a good Father, and good fathers don’t work that way.
 He loves you and fasting isn’t increasing His love nor causing Him to move.

 In Mark 9:29, there’s a passage about Jesus casting out a demon.
 He said such can only be done by prayer and fasting.
 However, earlier transcripts have been found since this was originally allowed in the canon of Scripture.
 Earlier transcripts means more accurate text, and the word fasting isn’t there.
 What does this mean?
 Likely a scribe wrote it incorrectly.
 It’s been removed since this discovery in many versions of the Bible.
 The same goes for Mark 16:9-20, which includes these two verses: